-Field flatteners fix the weird elongation of stars you get at the edge of the field of view with most refractors, as I mentioned earlier.
+As I mentioned earlier, field flatteners fix the weird elongation of stars you get at the edge of the field of view with most refractors.
 You might be able to see it at the left and bottom edges of this image I took without a flattener:

 Don’t see it?
 Here’s a close-up:

 If you think this is obnoxious, you should see what a starfield, nebula, or the Andromeda Galaxy looks like.
 It is like you are flying toward the center of the field at lightspeed.
 The effect is worst of all on full-frame DSLR cameras and with fast refractors.
 The scope I did this with is a relatively slow 76mm f/8, so the field curvature isn’t as bothersome as with a faster instrument.